Professor Philip Ogden

 His research interests include demographic change and migration.
 He is currently working on contemporary household changes in European cities, both in suburbs and central cities; and on French rural society 1900-1950.

 He also has an interest in higher education policy, particularly with respect to university building development for teaching and research.
 He was recently part of a research team on 'Learning Landscapes in Higher Education' funded by HEFCE and is currently overseeing the development of a new £39 million Graduate Centre at Queen Mary.
+In 2015, he was elected Chair of the UK Higher Education Design Quality Forum, which brings together universities, architects and other professionals.

 He Chairs the St Paul's Way School Trust in Tower Hamlets; and Chairs the Governors at Bancroft's School in Woodford on behalf of the Drapers' Company.
 He served as a Trustee of the St Bartholomew's Hospital Medical College Trust from 2003-13 and of the Central Foundation Schools of London 2010-13.
 He is currently an Adviser to the London Chamber Orchestra and was elected to the Academy of Social Sciences in 2009.
+He was made a Freeman of the City of London in 2009 and admitted to the Livery of the Drapers' Company in 2012.

 Key recent publications: